Irish Cream is a yummy alcoholic drink that can be mixed with Kahlua, hot chocolate, or enjoyed on the rocks.

 If you don’t have a pantry, you can also store your unopened Irish Cream in the kitchen cabinet.
-Just be sure not to store it near any heat sources, like the oven or stove.
+Just be sure not to keep it near any heat sources, like the oven or stove.
 Being too close to heat sources can cause the liquid to heat up and cool down, potentially damaging the seal and encouraging bacterial growth.

 You can also store unopened Irish Cream in the refrigerator – if you live in a warm state, this is a good shout.

 Once you’ve opened your Irish Cream, make sure you reseal it tightly and put it in the refrigerator.
 You need to transfer the bottle to the refrigerator at this point because it contains a dairy product.

 On the rocks or in a cocktail, Irish Cream is best served chilled, so the refrigerator has this added benefit.
 That said, you can always pour the drink over ice for a fast chill.